holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/03_turing_test/lesson_plan.md

 ## Essential Questions

+- Where does consciousness lie?
 - What signals do we use to determine intelligence?
-- Where does intelligence lie?

 ## Lesson Plan